rmarshall10/Insight_App/README.md

 A user uploads a video of juggling a soccer ball, and the output is the tracked video with the counters and a breakdown of counts with (rate metrics).
 The ball is detected by a single-shot detection neural network (SSD_mobilenet_v2), pretrained on COCO image dataset, and retrained on thousands of images of soccer balls in action from ImageNet.
-The detection model is from Tensorflow, and uses OpenCV for tracking.
+The pose detection model is from Tensorflow, and uses OpenCV for tracking.